 - potentials of artificial intelligence for individual service and customer orientation in public administration,

 - potentials of blockchain applications for digital cooperation and networking of public administration,

 - potentials of green IT for accomplishing tasks of public administration in a sustainable way.

 The scenarios will be developed for Germany (time horizon 2030) and will include practice-oriented descriptions of selected possible futures in the application context of the respective scenario.
 The study aims at both providing orientation knowledge and working out specific policy options with regard to how digital transformation can help perform various tasks of public administration more efficiently and effectively in selected fields of innovation.

 In June 2019, two external expert studies have been commissioned on the topics prospects of public administration through the use of innovative digital technologies and good practice examples of digital administrative processes from abroad which were evaluated by TAB.
-Based on this, the results of expert interviews to explore the change potential of artificial intelligence (AI) and distributed ledger and blockchain technologies (DLT, Blockchain) in more detail were incorporated into the preparation of the final report, which is currently going through the process of approval by the group's TA rapporteur group.
+Based on this, the results of expert interviews to explore the change potential of artificial intelligence (AI) and distributed ledger and blockchain technologies (DLT, Blockchain) in more detail were incorporated into the preparation of the final report, which was approved by the Committee on Education, Research and Technology Assessment and is currently being prepared for publication .